nickmcdowall/lsd-interceptors/README.md

 #### Interceptors

+Some Interceptors will be auto injected based on which beans and classes are available in the application context.

-For example when running a `SpringBootTest` with an application context that has both a `RestTemplate` and a `TestState` bean available then the `LsdRestTemplateInterceptor` will be injected automatically to capture interactions between the RestTemplate and downstream endpoints.
+For example when running a `SpringBootTest` with an application context that has `RestTemplate`, `TestRestTemplate` and `TestState` beans available, the `LsdRestTemplateInterceptor` will be injected into both the `RestTemplate` and the `TestRestTemplate` beans automatically.

-If a `TestRestTemplate` bean is also available it too will have an `LsdRestTemplateInterceptor` configured to intercept interactions and it will be assumed to represent the calls from the `User` to the `App` being tested.

-(Additional autowiring will eventually be introduced to cover each of the available interceptors.)
+For projects that use `Feign` clients and have okHttp enabled, if a `OkHttpClient.Builder` bean is defined it will have an `LsdOkHttpInterceptor` auto injected into it's list of interceptors.

+(Additional interceptors and auto configuration will be added over time).

-#### DestinationNamesMapper
+#### PathToNameMapper (http)

-By default a `DestinationNamesMapper` which attempts to infer the downstream target names to use in the sequence diagrams based on the first part of the path.
-If you prefer to specify your own mappings simply create a `@Bean` of type `DestinationNamesMapper` named `restTemplateDestinationMappings` to override the provided mapping.
-You may find the `UserSuppliedMappings` implementation useful - this takes a map of path prefixes to allow more flexibility on the names used (alternatively look into implementing `WithParticipants` and using alias names to change the names used in the diagrams).
+Each http interceptor will be provided with default `PathToNameMapper` beans for resolving _source_ and _destination_ names based on the endpoint path being invoked.
+The defaults are based on assumptions about how the client might be used which may not always match the reality.
+Therefore, it is possible to override the mappings by providing user defined path to name mappings via a bean that matches the default bean name that would otherwise be provided.
+See LsdNameMappingConfiguration class for further details.

+ For example it is assumed that TestRestTemplates are typically used in tests to invoke the application API for testing:

+    TestRestTemplate (`User`) --> Application API (`App`)

+ Within the application a RestTemplate is typically used to invoke downstream services:

+    RestTemplate (`App`) -->  (`OtherService`) - name derived by path or user supplied mappings.

 ## Build/Release

 ### Requirements